 The 2018 Air Quality Conformity Document outlines regulations concerning air quality and how those regulations affect the region's ability to deliver transportation projects.
-The Draft 2018 Air Quality Conformity Document was released for public review and comment on March 28, 2018.
+The final 2018 Air Quality Conformity Document was adopted by the SJCOG Board on June 28, 2018.

 SJCOG has also updated its Air Quality Conformity Document in response to revised emissions budgets.
 This update includes no changes to the Regional Transportation Plan, the Federal Transportation Improvement Program, or any individual transportation projects of any kind.
 It is simply a technical correction to account for revised emissions budgets.
 The Final 2021 Conformity Analysis was adopted by the SJCOG Board at its June 24, 2021 meeting.